 Intermediate I-II < 1.

 (courses numbered 1101-1102) 6 credits

 Advanced I-II (courses numbered 1201-1202) 6 credits

-The second secon anaad

 Language, culture, or literature electives above the advanced level: Students may choose from courses in conversation, film, special topics, civilization, business or literature.
-6 credits

-Intermediate Spanish for Hispanics (courses numbered 2401-2402) 6 credits Advanced Spanish for Hispanics (courses numbered 2501-2502) 6 credits

-Language, culture, or literature electives above the advanced level: Students may choose from courses in, film, special topics, civilization, business or literature.
-6 credits
+6 credits Or The sequence for Heritage learners of Spanish is as fo llows: Intermediate Spanish for Hispanics (courses numbered 2401-2402) 6 credits Advanced Spanish for Hispanics (courses numbered 2501-2502) 6 credits Language, culture, or literature electives above the advanced level: Students may choose from courses in, film, special topics, civilization, business or literature.
+6 credits Total 42

-It is possible, with special permission of the Department and the Dean, to major in Modern Languages with 24 credits in French, German, Italian, Russian or Spanish, and 18 in languages taught in the Department of Asian Studies (Chinese and Japanese), or Classical Studies (Latin and Greek).
+\It is possible, with special permission of the Department and the Dean, to major in Modern Languages with 24 credits in French, German, Italian, Russian or Spanish, and 18 in languages taught in the Department of Asian Studies (Chinese and Japanese), or Classical Studies (Latin and Greek).